dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 station using the Haversine formula (Robusto 1957).
 If any of these distances was larger than 10 m, the station was removed from our analysis.
-If all distances were less than 10 m (the approximate accuracy of civilian GPS systems (2008), the most recently reported location was assumed the most accurate.
+If all distances were less than 10 m (the approximate accuracy of civilian GPS systems (2008), the most recently reported location was assumed the most accurate. (percentage of data retained made here as well)